muggy8/improbable/have-and-havenot/o3TDyzle.md

 "Good work to our round 2 contestants, now, would colours purple, cyan, pink and brown please come up."

-Ethan's call reverbrated against the school building behind us.
+Ethan's call reverberated against the school building behind us.

 8 students got up from the benches area and made their way to line up before Ethan.

 Melody was one of those 8.

-She was nervious, very nervious, to the point where I could feel her uneasiness as she departed my side.
+She was nervous, very nervous, to the point where I could feel her uneasiness as she departed my side.